VityaVitalich/MLEM/README.md

 ### Running experiments

-All experiments are run with the sh scripts.
+All experiments run with the sh scripts.
 To change the dataset for experiment you simply need to pass your dataset config to this sh script.

 #### Supervised Learning